Marcus Quinn: Ecommerce Designer & Developer

 The majority of my work is in ecommerce web design and development — creating and using a variety of software.

-My focus is on creative communications and time-saving systems, designed to cost less and achieve more.
+My focus is on creative communications and efficiency systems, designed to achieve more with less.

-It seems fitting to make my home page a collection of useful links to all the places I share my experience, tutorials, published articles, templates, resources, and the tools I enjoy working with.
+It seems fitting to make my home page a collection of useful links to all the places I share my experience, tutorials, published articles, templates, resources, and the tools I like working with.